by Flower A. Newhouse from 1950 to 1990

 Thanksgiving the Giver of Spiritual Joy

 We do not practice gratitude just on one day in the year, but it is good publicly, and together, to celebrate the thanksgiving that is always in our hearts.
 One of the most important qualities we can unfold or develop is the one of appreciation.
 One of the qualities that comes forth when we are grateful for everything God has made is the quality of remembrance.
 Jesus blessed something before the ripening or fulfillment appeared.
 Every day, we should remember constantly the goodness of God.
 The Divine love, the wisdom, the wonderful feeling of joy and infinite patience which God has.
 Includes story of Flower's struggle to feel gratitude after Lawrence's passing.
 The one who is the most grateful is the happiest, the most giving and receives the largest renewal.
 Gratitude is a magnet for good.
 Talk is concluded by questions and answers on a variety of topics.

 626-2 Sunday 02/13/1977

 In order for Valentine's Day to have any meaning it should be practiced every day.
-And in order for it to be that, then we must follow the eleventh commandant of the Christ which was added in principal to the ten commandants from the Old Testament.
-Jesus said: 'a new commandant I give unto you that you love one another as I have loved you.'
+And in order for it to be that, then we must follow the eleventh commandment of the Christ which was added in principle to the ten commandments from the Old Testament.
+Jesus said: 'a new commandment I give unto you that you love one another as I have loved you.'
 This breathes of a different kind of love than most people express toward each other.
-And this great eleventh commandant is one we should reflect upon daily for when we do that it saves us in so many ways and it enables us to lift up our consciousness and to give love in such a way that it is help and a lifting influence to others.
+And this great eleventh commandment is one we should reflect upon daily for when we do that it saves us in so many ways and it enables us to lift up our consciousness and to give love in such a way that it is help and a lifting influence to others.
 Even in practical ways spiritual love is seen to excel.

 657-2 Sunday 05/07/1978